totemmaker/totemmaker-docs/docs/side-panels/io-panel.md

 - Single relay, driven by a transistor.
 Relay latches when HIGH signal is provided to H11 connector.
 Activation state is show with LED4.
 Output changes on B1 terminals.
 - N.O. - Normally Open (relay is latched, LED on).
 - N.C. - Normally Closed (relay is not latched, LED off).
-- **Be cautious if connecting 250V loads, as these high voltages are lethal.**
+- **Be cautious if connecting 250V loads, as these high voltages are dangerous.**

 **Power:**